-It was last updated over a year ago and has the same advert free option as Flud, for just 2 dollars a month.
+It was last updated over a year ago and has the same advert-free option as Flud, for just 2 dollars a month.
 Though many users say that this is not worth doing, as the adverts are fine.
 It is not the fastest option, but it is reliable and simple to use.
-Perhaps if a new update comes along this will be one to opt for.
+Perhaps if a new update comes along, this will be one to opt for.

-It is definitely a great alternative to Frostwire for Android users, namely because of its simple to use search and download capabilities.
+It is definitely a great alternative to Frostwire for Android users because of its simple-to-use search and download capabilities.

 Whilst many of its users complain that it uses a lot of mobile data to download movies and games, files with strong seeder-to-leecher ratios will work far better.
 The program will save to your phone’s memory card and so take up less storage space.